 Restricted general funds comprise all other restricted funds received with restrictions imposed by the funder/donor and include grants from the Department for Education Group.

 Investment income, gains and losses are allocated to the appropriate fund.
+(A company limited by guarantee)

 2. Income from donations and capital grants